jodator/handbook/governance/council.md

 ### Withdraw Candidacy

-Users are able to revoke their candidacy announcement before the actual election begins.
+Users can revoke their candidacy announcement before the actual election begins.
+A candidacy stake locked during the [Announce Candidacy](#user-announce-candidacy) will be released when candidacy is withdrawn.

 **Extrinsic name**